MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

   font-weight: 400;
 }
 ```
-## Turn off default chatbot provision
+## Turn off default chatbot provisioning
-[Service admins](/power-platform/admin/use-service-admin-role-manage-tenant) who are members of any of the following Microsoft Entra roles can use a PowerShell script to change the tenant-level setting `enableChatbotOnWebsiteCreation`.:
+[Service admins](/power-platform/admin/use-service-admin-role-manage-tenant) who are members of any of the following Microsoft Entra roles can use a PowerShell script to change the tenant-level setting `enableChatbotOnWebsiteCreation`:

 - [Global administrator](/power-apps/maker/portals/admin/portal-admin-roles#global-administrator)
 - [Power Platform administrator](/power-platform/admin/use-service-admin-role-manage-tenant#power-platform-administrator)